Ayanda-D/rabbitmq-queue-master-balancer/README.md

 ### 2. Get plugin information

-The plugin may be queried for it's current state information at any point of it's operation.
+The plugin may be queried for its current state information at any point of its operation.
 This is carried out by executing the `info` call:

 `rabbitmqctl eval 'rabbit_queue_master_balancer:info().'`

 ### 3. Get plugin status

-The plugin may be queried for it's status information at any point during it's execution run.
+The plugin may be queried for it's status information at any point during its execution run.
 Unlike the `info` query, the `status` query is independent of the FSM engine's operational procedures, and gives a short summary of the engine's Process Identifier, Queues Pending Balance and Memory Utilization.
 The `status` call is executed as follows:

 `rabbitmqctl eval 'rabbit_queue_master_balancer:status().'`